ced87/remove-spaces-from-file-names/README.md

-# Remove Spaces From File Names
+# Replace Spaces From File Names with Other Characters

-A python script to remove spaces and replace them with hyphens `-`.
+A python script to replace each space with an underscore `_` by default.

+Provide the option, through extra command line arguments, to change the replaced character.